 On festivals and Shabbat, our shule services are filled with song, community kiddushim engaging drashot.
 During the year, we have panels, speakers and bold and challenging learning events, and social gatherings.

-At Shira, women have leadership roles in every aspect of the shul including leading parts of the prayer services, reading (leyning) Torah, and giving drashot.
+At Shira, women have leadership roles in every aspect of the shul including leading parts of the prayer services, leyning (reading/ chanting) the Torah, and giving drashot (sermons).

 Shira is not a big shul.
 That doesn't stop us from punching above our weight in innovation, in programming, and in leading and hosting important conversations about Jewish life, Israel and contemporary concerns.
 We think the Melbourne community is enriched and sometimes challenged by Shira, and we are grateful for your support in keeping this special and important community alive and vocal.